akdemirlab/HiCPlotter/README.md

 If your data contains several columns before data matrix, from command line you could use:

-	awk -f N- matrix > new_matrix (where N is the ith column data values start)
+	cut -f N- matrix > new_matrix (where N is the ith column data values start)

 If any of the imported packages are missing in your python system, try to comment out those lines.
 For example: